YOUR VERCATOR PLATFORM QUESTIONS, ANSWERED

 When you first log in to the Vercator cloud the default view is the file explorer.
 Here you can view external storage you have connected such as Amazon S3 or Microsoft Azure storage, how to do this can be found here.
 You can also see the private Vercator storage that comes with your account.
 This Vercator storage is private to each user but can be seen by users with administrator privileges.

-Vercator services currently require 1 scan per file only.
+Vercator services currently require 1 scan per file.

 Step 2: Create Project